sukhikh18/wp-developers-tool/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 1.2 =
+    * Excluded "Disable comments" as is not working as intended

 = 1.1 =
     * Set fontawesome cdn